Crotalidae polyvalent immune Fab: Cost

-Leslie Boyer, Director of the VIPER Institute, who was on the team that developed CroFab, said they were "crestfallen" to discover that the wholesale price of Anascorp, their latest antivenom, was too high to be cost effective, even in the treatment of critically ill children.

-The industry website Fierce Pharma called the product a “drug launch disaster” and “one of the most bizarre marketing tales in the industry.”
-Boyer said that CroFab, a US drug whose sister product retailed in Mexico at $100, was resulting in bills to Arizona patients of between $7,900 and $39,652 per vial.
-One person rejected treatment and died because he couldn't afford to pay for it.

-Boyer collected data on the cost of production and marketing, and found that the largest true cost to payers, $4100/vial, was that of the legal, regulatory and hospital activities involved in selling the drug.
-Clinical trials contributed $300/vial, and 25% of that had been paid for by government grants.
+Leslie Boyer, director of the VIPER Institute and a member of the team that developed CroFab, collected data on the cost of production and marketing, and found that the largest true cost to payers in the United States was that of the legal, regulatory and hospital activities involved in selling the drug, nearly 75% of the total.
+Clinical trials contributed less than 10% of the cost, and 25% of that had been paid for by government grants.
 Other costs were the same as in Mexico.